BerndiVader/MythicMobsExtension/README.md

 	### setmeta mechchanic:
 		Set parsed(!) metadata for the target.
 You can use all variables that are avaible while the skill is executed.

-			- setmeta{meta="tag=tagname;value=tagvalue;type=BOOLEAN/NUMERIC/STRING"}
+			- setmeta{meta="tag=tagname;value=tagvalue;type=BOOLEAN/NUMERIC/STRING";usecaster=BOOLEAN}

 		The tags "tag" and "value" can contain any mob variable.
 Example: [- setmeta{meta=<target.uuid>} @self] add the uuid of the target as metatag to the mob.
 		You can also use values and types, but this is more for further purpose.
 Still you can go form them too.
+If usecaster is set to true the metatag is always set for the caster of the skill.
+No matter what targeter is used.

 			- setmeta{meta="tag=lastdamagedentity;value=<trigger.uuid>;type=STRING"} @self ~onAttack